rmflight/blogPosts/writing_up_results.md

-# Writing up scientific results `literate programming`
+# Writing up scientific results and literate programming

 As an academic researcher, my primary purpose is to find some new insight, and subsequently communicate this insight to the general public.
 The process of doing this is traditionally thought to be: